 Clothing made from locally sourced river plastic

-Researchers at the Dutch Saxion University of Applied Sciences developed the first clothing made of locally sourced river plastics.
+Researchers at the Dutch Saxion University of Applied Sciences developed clothing made of locally sourced river plastics.

-While some parts of the process have been studied before, Saxion says to be the first to realise the entire procedure, from fishing PET bottles from the river near the Dutch city of Zwolle to the manufacturing of a garment.
-Not only did they technically realise the project, they also proved it is financially feasible.
+While some parts of the process have been studied before, Saxion says to be the first to realise the entire procedure, from fishing PET bottles from the river near the Dutch city of Zwolle to the manufacturing of a garment, though that is up for debate.
+However, not only did they technically realise the project, they also proved it is financially feasible.

 Saxion works with the company Clear Rivers, which cleans up rivers, as the name implies.
 They separate PET plastics from the rest, which is then shredded, cleaned and dried.
 Using smelt spinning, the material is turned into yarn by Senbis.
 PET, which stands for PolyEthylene Terephthalate, is molecularly the same what we know as polyester, and is therefore suitable for clothing.
 After the spinning process, the yarn is woven into fabric in the last weaving mill in Enschede, the Netherlands, A.C. ter Kuile.